acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ### Remove hard coded links

 But this solution is not perfect yet.
-They will only work on your locally installed eXist-db instance because of the hard-coded link in the *controller.xql* document:
+The links will only work on your locally installed eXist-db instance because of the hard-coded link in the *controller.xql* document:

 `<redirect url="http://localhost:8080/exist/apps/thun-demo/index.html/">`.

-And we don´t like hard coded links.
-To get rid of them, we can use the variables which were created by the **Deployment Editor** and which are already loaded by default into the *controller.xql* as you can see in the lines 3-7.
+And we don’t like hard coded links.
+To get rid of them, we can use the variables which were created by the **Deployment Editor** and which are already loaded by default into the *controller.xql* as you can see in the lines 3–7:

 ```xquery